prototypefund/reproducible-website/_docs/jvm.md

 Getting reproducible builds with Maven requires some plugins configuration: see [Maven - Guide to Configuring for Reproducible Builds](https://maven.apache.org/guides/mini/guide-reproducible-builds.html) for more details.

+Work is in progress also with [maven-buildinfo-plugin](https://github.com/apache/maven-studies/tree/maven-buildinfo-plugin) to easily provide Buildinfo files once a build has been made reproducible.

 ### source release archive
 To create a source release archive, see [Apache Source Release Assembly Descriptor](https://maven.apache.org/apache-resource-bundles/#Source_Release_Assembly_Descriptor)